-- SCC - early years providers who are referred to as 'providers' and include: - private, voluntary and independent early years providers and childminders registered on the Ofsted Early Years Register - childminders registered with a childminder agency that is registered with Ofsted - schools, nurseries or classes funded by SCC - independent schools, academies and funded schools taking children age two and over and which are exempt from registration with Ofsted as an early years provider.

-SCC cannot impose requirements which subject the early years provision, or services provided by the childminder agency, to a quality assessment process by SCC; or require the provider to attend any training or other quality improvement programme, other than any training or quality improvement programme identified in an early years provision Ofsted inspection report where the provider has been judged less than 'good' by Ofsted.
+- a) SCC - b) Early years providers who are referred to as providers and include: - private, voluntary and independent early years providers and childminders registered on the Ofsted Early Years Register - childminders registered with a childminder agency that is registered with Ofsted - schools, nurseries or classes funded by SCC - independent schools, academies and funded schools taking children age two and over and which are exempt from registration with Ofsted as an early years provider. - 1.8 SCC cannot impose requirements which subject the early years provision, or services provided by the childminder agency, to a quality assessment process by SCC.
+Providers are not required to attend any training or other quality improvement programme, other than any training or quality improvement programme identified in an early years provision Ofsted inspection report where the provider has been judged less than 'good' by Ofsted.

-2: Key responsibilities
+2 Key responsibilities

-Key local authority responsibilities
+2.1 Key local authority responsibilities: